gkotian/gautam_linux/gpg/notes.md

 ## Steps to backup a GPG key

-1. Get the ID of the key to backup.
+1. List all locally available GPG keys.
    ```
-   ➜ gpg --list-secret-keys --keyid-format=long
+   ➜ make list
    ```
+1. Make note of the ID of the key to be backed up.
-1. Run `make backup`.
+1. Run `make backup` and pass the ID of the key to be backed up.

 ## Steps to restore a backed-up GPG key

-1. Select the directory from which the key needs to be restored (generally the one with the latest date).
+1. Run `make restore` and pass it the full path of the directory from which the key needs to be restored.
-1. Run `make restore`.
 1. Check whether the restored key exists.
    ```
-   ➜ gpg --list-secret-keys --keyid-format LONG
+   ➜ make list
    ```
 1. If it says "unknown" in the "uid" line, try the following.
    ```